Hair#

 That's it!
 The default hair shader work just fine!

 The final Blender file can be find here.
+(The demo file used reduced curve count to reduce the file size)